Causes of a ruptured disc

 - Tingling or numbness in the extremities

-- Loss of bowel or bladder or control, which indicates a medical emergency called cauda equina syndrome, requiring immediate medical attention
+- Loss of bowel or bladder or control, which could indicate a medical emergency called cauda equina syndrome — please seek immediate medical attention

-Your doctor can diagnose your symptoms after he or she takes a medical history, conducts a physical exam, and sends you for imaging tests such as a CT scan or MRI.
-Once your physician has arrived at a ruptured disc diagnosis, the recommended treatments are typically rest, medication, special exercises, and physical therapy.
-For some people, a herniated disc heals on its own as the body absorbs loose disc material in the spinal column.
+Your physician can diagnose your symptoms after he or she reviews your medical history, conducts a physical exam and sends you for an imaging test such as a CT scan or MRI.
+Once your physician has made a ruptured disc diagnosis, the recommended treatments are typically rest, medication, special exercises and physical therapy.
+For some people, a ruptured disc heals on its own as the body reabsorbs loose disc material in the spinal column.

 In some cases, surgery is necessary to address ruptured disc symptoms that have not improved with a full course of conservative treatment options.
 If your ruptured disc requires surgery, consider the minimally invasive procedures performed at Laser Spine Institute.
 Our outpatient procedures are an alternative to traditional open spine surgery because we use a smaller, muscle-sparing incision to access the spine, resulting in a shorter recovery time^ for our patients.